In the fight between GDPR and Google Analytics, GDPR is winning

 1) companies that use the Google Analytics may be legally liable if their use of the service violates the provisions of the GDPR and

-2) the platform's standard anonymization techniques are not enough to prevent what can be considered personal data (due to the use of unique identifiers) from being transferred to the US.
+2) the platform's standard anonymization techniques are not enough to prevent what can be considered personal data (due to the use of unique identifiers) from being transferred to the US

 It's also clear that the issue will not resolve on its own and if your company uses Google Analytics, you may need to take steps to protect yourself.
 This can be done by implementing supplementary measures, such as pseudonymization, to bring your use of Google Analytics into compliance.
 The French Data Protection Authority has published a detailed guide for how organizations can apply pseudonymization by means of a reverse proxy.

 But there’s no guarantee that any such efforts will satisfy the data protection authority in your specific country, today or later on down the road.
-This was evident in Sweden's recent ruling where the pseudonymization steps through a proxy one company took were ruled to not be enough protection.

 The most effective and best future-proof option is to stop using Google Analytics and switch to another web analytics platform that is vigilant about complying with GDPR and does not transfer visitor’s personal data to the US.